Dr Rachel Opitz

 - Publication: Presentation, publication and archiving of complex geospatial datasets

-CALCRome, the Capturing the Life Cycle of Ceramics in Rome Project, is a collaboration with archaeologists Marcello Mogetta at the University of Missouri and Laura Banducci at Carleton University to investigate traces of past use seen on Black Gloss ceramics from funerary and ritual contexts.
+CALCRome, the Capturing the Life Cycle of Ceramics in Rome Project, saw a collaboration with archaeologists Marcello Mogetta at the University of Missouri and Laura Banducci at Carleton University to investigate traces of past use seen on Black Gloss ceramics from funerary and ritual contexts.
 Black gloss pottery plays an important role in our understanding of the consumption of food and drink both every day and on special occasions.
 Where did they come from, and how were they chosen for to be placed into the tomb of a friend or family member, or left in a sanctuary as an offering?
-To address these questions, our team has been carrying out 3D scanning to capture detailed surface models of the objects.
-These models are now being analysed to assess the types and extent of wear and marks of use on their interior and exterior surfaces.
-Current research is focused on developing new ways to measure and quantify these different types of wear, so that analyses can be performed across large datasets and more consistent assessment of the extent and type of use- wear can be made.
-The collection of data for a second set of vessels is planned for 2018.
+To address these questions, our team carried out 3D scanning to capture detailed surface models of the objects in 2016 and 2018.
+These models were analysed to assess the types and extent of wear and marks of use on their interior and exterior surfaces.
+Research focused on developing new ways to measure and quantify these different types of wear, so that analyses can be performed across large datasets and more consistent assessment of the extent and type of use- wear can be made.

-I am happy to supervise Masters and Doctoral dissertations on topics related to archaeological remote sensing, landscape archaeology, computational and digital methods in archaeology, and applications and implications of 3D in archaeology.
-My regional and chronological expertise lies in the Roman Mediterranean.
+I am happy to supervise Masters and Doctoral dissertations on topics related to archaeological remote sensing, landscape archaeology, computational and digital methods in archaeology, and applications and implications of 3D data in archaeology.
+My regional and chronological expertise lies in the Iron Age and Roman Mediterranean.